 We then understand that, despite the inevitable life challenges, we always have the choice to reinvent our lives and embrace the new with a sense of wonder and joy.
 My sincere wish is that my story helps each reader better connect with his or her defiant human spirit.
 And, that doing so serves to foster the pursuit of the uniquely rich, extraordinary life that awaits every one of us.

-Here is my latest interview for Disability Horizons
+Here is my interview with Matt Hampson for Disability Horizons

 With less than a month to go before the return of Parallel London (an all inclusive fun run and festival), I spoke to ambassador Matt Hampson about his involvement, and why the event is so important to him.